gustavgenberg/handy-front-end/README.md

 	console.log(width, height);
 });
 ```
 It is very simple!
 It just adds the onresize functionality to every element, not just window & document. `resize` event is triggered when a new width or height is set, through window resize (if percentage is used) & javascript.
-The `resize` event is NOT triggered when the style dimensions is changed!
+The `resize` event is NOT triggered when the style dimensions is changed due to no (known) clean solution!